paratestphp/paratest/README.md

 to be run and debugged.
 All internal commands run with `--printer [...]\NullPhpunitPrinter` which silence the original PHPUnit output: during a debugging run remove that option to restore the output and see what PHPUnit is doing.

-## Windows

-Windows users be sure to use the appropriate batch files.

-An example being:

-`vendor\bin\paratest.bat ...`

-ParaTest assumes [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) for loading tests.

-For convenience, ParaTest for Windows uses 79 columns mode to prevent blank lines in the standard 80x25 windows console.

 ## Caveats

 1. Constants, static methods, static variables and everything exposed by test classes consumed by other test classes